 The system also sends out an automated reminder when an invoice hits 15 days old and is still unpaid.
 Then, on day 30, when the invoice is officially past due, regardless of the amount, the system sends out a final notice and lets you know that your account has been placed on a temporary hold until payment is posted.

-We post checks the same day that we receive them, typically by lunchtime.
+We post checks the same day that we receive them, typically by midday.
 We kindly ask that you do not call our office to see if a check has been received.
-Instead, please login to the eviction portal and click on the Invoices tab.
+Instead, please login to the online portal and click on the “Invoices” tab.
 The data found there is updated in real time as we receive and post funds that day.